 Before we can fix burned images, we need to understand why these images burn in the first place.
 LCDs and plasmas don’t suffer from burn-in as seriously as CRTs do, but static images can leave an imprint on both displays if left alone for too long.
 So why do they burn?

 I mentioned that LCDs don’t technically suffer from burning, which is permanent.
 Instead, they suffer from image persistence, which is temporary.
-When a still image is shown for too long on an LCD, the crystals that display those colors “get stuck” in their spots.
+When a still image remains on screen for too long on an LCD, the crystals that display those colors “get stuck” in their spots.
 When the display tries to show a different color, the crystals want to stay in that spot so they don’t move enough, resulting in a color that’s slightly off from the intended color.
 That’s why you’ll see a ghost of the still image from before.

 Fixing LCD & Plasma Screen Burn